H.R.H Princess Kaʻiulani

 Unfortunately, the United States of America made no effort to undo the overthrow that the U.S. President Cleveland found to be in clear violation of International Law caused on their behalf and further secured a fraudulent annexation of the Hawaiian islands.

-Ka`iulani later returned to Hawai`i and was engaged to marry Prince David Kawananakoa in 1898, but unfortunately she died within a year.
-The beloved Princess Ka`iulani died childless on March 6, 1899 at the age of 23, six years after the 1893 overthrow.
+Kaʻiulani later returned to Hawaiʻi and was engaged to marry H.H.
+Prince David Kawananakoa in 1898, but unfortunately she died within a year.
+The beloved Princess Kaʻiulani died childless on March 6, 1899 at the age of 23, six years after the 1893 illegal overthrow which ended H.M.
+Queen Liliʻuokalani's dynastic line of succession.